cakeng/ASPEN/README.md

 ---

+Weights, pre-generated ASPEN graphs, and other files are stored in (https://drive.google.com/drive/folders/1pH19a9sadbV10_RxHcKnWIqvgX4zQpmh?usp=sharing)[this] Google Drive.

 ASPEN has a dependency on OpenMP.
 The examples of this supplementary material have dependencies on PyTorch, TorchVision, and GCC.